 While we don’t know yet who could be departing from the team, there is one thing we do know currently.
 And that’s personnel groups who need help either through free agency or in the draft.

-For me, those two groups are and
+For me, those two groups are cornerback and wide receiver.

-Starting with wideout, we saw Wide Reciever put on a clinic this year.
-But when he wasn't open, who stepped up?
+Starting with wideout, we saw Wide Reciever CeeDee Lamb put on a clinic this year.
+But when he wasn’t open, who stepped up?
 Yes, there were games where you got WRs Noah Brown or T.Y.
-Hilton making a play, but they weren't consistent.
+Hilton making a play, but they weren’t consistent.

-Jumping to cornerback, there was some optimism around this unit for an early part of the season, but injuries would hinder their group, and subpar play across the board would hurt the overall
+Jumping to cornerback, there was some optimism around this unit for an early part of the season, but injuries would hinder their group, and subpar play across the board would hurt the overall defense.

 While CB DaRon Bland stepped up late, beyond those two, it was evident that the team had no one else they could trust in coverage.